-Kodi boxes (otherwise known as Android TV boxes) are a massive success no matter how you slice them.
+Kodi boxes, also known as Android TV boxes, are massively popular.
 The best models deliver 4K video to your TV and allow you unfettered access to audio and video streams of every format and service.
 If there's a better, more versatile piece of AV software out there, we've yet to see it.

 On top of giving you the capability to stream video and music files over a local network, the software also includes the ability to install add-ons to stream from almost any streaming service you could think of, including Amazon Prime Instant Video, Spotify and Netflix.